 Offering a company vehicle to employees is a great benefit to them.
 It means not worrying about wear and tear, not paying for gas out of the pocket, and many other benefits.
 Sadly, things can go sour if they get into an accident using a company car.
 The most significant hurdle is trying to understand who is liable for the accident, given the many technicalities that could come to play.
 In this article, we discuss everything the employee and company need to know about company car accident liabilities and claims.

-After you are involved in an accident with the company car, you need to protect your health and rights.
-If it is a minor accident, then note down the necessary details of the event.
-Ensure you obtain the other driver's license number, insurance policy information, and a police report.
-If you are in a position, make sure you take photos or videos detailing the accident.
-If there were witnesses, collect their contact information and any statements that they may be able to offer-having all the evidence intact will come in handy in the later stages of the process.
+After you are involved in an accident with a company car, you must protect your health and rights.
+In a minor accident, write down essential details like the other driver's license number and insurance information.
+Additionally, you should ensure you know how to find the police accident report online.
+If you are not injured, take photos or videos detailing the accident scene and the causes.
+If there are witnesses, collect their contact information and any statements they offer.
+All this information will be useful in the later stages of the process.